slash827/slash827/README.md

-- 👋 Hi, my name is Gilad Battat.
+- 👋 Hi, my name is Gilad Battat and I'm a M.Sc student in CS and a software developer intern.
 - 👀 I’m interested in Software Development and Machine Learning.
-- 🌱 I’m currently learning Backend Development with Django in Python and also HTML, CSS and JS.
+- 🌱 I’m currently learning Backend Development with Django in Python and HTML, CSS and JS.
 - 💞️ I’m looking to collaborate on Django projects or data oriented projects with Python.
 - 📫 How to reach me - send an email gilad.battat@gmail.com or send a message in <a href="http://www.linkedin.com/in/giladbattat">Linkedin</a>.